html Advance America PAC — Reform Democracy. Build the Future.

 Strategic Executive

-Modern liberal democracies already apply this model successfully in certain domains.
-Central banks set monetary policy independently.
+The Federal Reserve sets monetary policy independently.
 Courts interpret law without electoral pressure.
 The FDA approves drugs on scientific merit.
+These institutions exist because we recognized that certain decisions require expertise — not politics.

 What We Stand For